thbtppl/latex-tips-advice/README.md

 ## Floating objects and captions

-Many people say LaTeX is the worst for float placement.
+Many people say LaTeX is the worst for float (figures, tables) placement.
 This is simply wrong.
 By default, LaTeX endeavours to put it closest to the surrounding text in the source file, at the top or on its own page if deemed appropriate.

+* Put the floating object just before the first in-text reference.

 * I would suggest to *not* add any placement specifier '`[!htbp]`' to your figures until you have the final version of the document.